aiden-perkins/advent-of-code/README.md

 ___Other:___

 - [t.py](t.py) is just what I use as a template for starting new days.
-- [BinaryHeap.py](2021/BinaryHeap.py) is just the data structure I used for 2021 day 15 so it could run much faster, this file is just from one of my classes and I used it because I was familiar with how it works.
+- [BinaryTree.py](2021/BinaryTree.py) Just a data structure I used for 2021 day 18, it's from one of my classes in college, so I understood how to use it easily without having to lookup stuff online.
-- [BinaryTree.py](2021/BinaryTree.py) this is also just a data structure I used for 2021 day 18.